Clayton Apologetics Reading Room

 The Does God Exist?
 Ministry

 The Does God Exist? ministry is an effort by John Clayton, supported by Roland Earnst, Karl Marcussen, and Linda Glover.
 We desire to demonstrate to anyone who will consider the evidence that science and faith are symbiotic.
 They support each other.
-We don’t pretend to have all the answers, and we are not a business and do not market our materials.
+We want everyone to know that God is real and the Bible is His Word and our guide for life.

 For over 50 years, we have been distributing correspondence courses, books, magazines, booklets, and audio and visual programs free of charge or on loan to anyone who requests them.
 This daily article website is one of a variety of resources: